 They continued to protect Japan, especially in a brief appearance in Thunderbolts #25 when Justine Hammer a.k.a.
 Crimson Cowl and her villainous group called the Masters of Evil unleashed freak weather phenomenons upon the world.
 Our featured team ended up rescuing citizens during a surprise blizzard while the book’s main team ultimately defeated said evil group.
 Afterwards, Sunfire stepped down in favor of working at Charles Xavier’s X-Corporation in Mumbai, India.
 Sometime later, Big Hero 6’s headquarters came under attack by Dr. Kishi Oramosha a.k.a.
 Deadline and Honey Lemon ended up retreating through her Power Purse.
 Because of its ability to access doorways into other dimensions, she wound up on the Microverse planet of Coronar where she ultimately assisted Empress Hynodia and her princess daughter Lumina in preventing a fanatical cult called the Scions of the Azure Flame from usurping power.
 Lumina worshiped Honey Lemon as a goddess as she came back to Earth with her and helped Big Hero 6 defeat Deadline.
 With her own plasma flame-based powers, she joined the team as Sunpyre, naming herself after Sunfire in honor of Honey Lemon’s admiration for him.
 Not too long afterwards, the team had another member join their ranks.
 Kioshi Keishicho was an officer of Japan’s Imperial Guard as he prevented the emperor from getting assassinated.
 However, he died at the assassin’s blade who turned out to be Harada himself since he was working for Hydra at the time.
 With his soul trapped in the Shinto netherrealm called Yomi, he made a pact to the god of primordial evil known as Amatsu-Mikaboshi for him to return to the land of the living so that he can get his revenge.
 Despite his resurrection, the devious god permanently bonded his body to a specialized ebony armor modeled after his enemy and armed him with a katana blade that was mystically bound to a shinma demon that constantly reminded Kioshi of his otherworldly debt.
 After some investigating, he found out that his target became associated with Big Hero 6 and ultimately made his way to their headquarters.
 Upon arriving however, he learned of an incident against Elektra over in Iraq that led to the supposed death of the Silver Samurai.
 Following an altercation, he explained himself before joining them as the Ebon Samurai.
 Later, the team was placed under mind-control via a device discreetly implanted onto Baymax and were forced into fighting a newer incarnation of Alpha Flight.
 Following a massive brawl in Ontario’s Pukaskwa National Park, the mind-control device short-circuited and allowed Big Hero 6 to mend their unintended ill-will with Canada’s superhero team before returning to Japan to take care of those responsible for their villainous actions.
 Afterwards, the events of Marvel’s Civil War happened as the Superhuman Registration Act was passed.
 This caused Big Hero 6 to forge a partnership with the Japanese Department of Supernatural Sciences and the Ministry of Defense’s Exotic Assets Division to police over the country’s growing superhuman population.
 After the team got their new headquarters, Sunpyre departed back to Coronar after learning that the Scions of the Azure Flame have returned to oppose her mother’s kingdom while Ebon Samurai left to continue his vengeful pursuit of Harada.
 We’ll meet the two members who took their place as we progress, so let’s present our featured series.
 Originally released between September 2008 and January 2009, the five individual issues combined to sell 37,841 copies.
 For this five-part task, Chris Claremont handles the writing duty, David Nakayama serves as our penciler, Terry Pallot is our inker and Emily Warren takes on the coloring job.
 Now that they’ve entered the 21st Century, let’s see how our familiar team handles their newest challenge.

 Our story (entitled “Brave New World”) properly begins in Tokyo as Hiro Takachiho is woken up by his alarm clock before it gets up and yanks him out of bed, despite his grogginess due to his late-night work.
 After taking a shower, he hops onto his computer and checks out various news sites to find out what’s going on in the world.
 He learns that an “astronomical phenomenon” has occurred just off New York City’s coast, unaware that someone is keeping a technological eye on him.
-As he thinks about what could possibly be looming over the Big Apple, he eats his morning noodles before he mother kisses him off to school.
+As he thinks about what could possibly be looming over the Big Apple, he eats his morning noodles before his mother kisses him off to school.
 As he walks to his educational duties, he’s met upon by his robotic bodyguard Baymax and tells him about the growing incident in NYC while getting help for his upcoming test (since Hiro has inputted his automaton friend with his textbook information).

 Just as the lad arrives at the Tesuka Advanced Science Institute, he’s met upon by fellow teammates Honey Lemon and GoGo Tomago.
 Aiko and Baymax warn him to keep his superheroic identity a secret as Hiro is met upon by three of his fellow schoolmates who ask him about the two young women that he hangs out with.
 They break out in laughter after Hiro tells them that they’re “secret agents”, but they’re suddenly met upon by Principal Miyazaki who tells them not to slack off and get to class.
 As they head on their way, our lad and his classmates mention about the growing crisis in New York City as they conflict each other on whether it’s a UFO or a meteor.